top of page

 The “#ad” hashtag might not be enough anymore.

-Why you should care: Because if you work with influencers, transparency rules are about to level up.
-Expect stricter disclosure standards, and possibly… paperwork.
+Why You Should Care: If you work with influencers, transparency rules are about to level up.
+Expect stricter disclosure standards and possibly… paperwork.
 (Sorry.)

-The EMFA officially came (fully) into force in August 2025, and it’s all about protecting editorial independence and transparency in media ownership.
+The EMFA officially came (fully) into force in August 2025.
+It’s all about protecting editorial independence and transparency in media ownership.

 Less spin, more substance.

-Why you should care: The PR–press relationship is about to change.
-Think tighter scrutiny of “sponsored” content and government partnerships.
-It’s a big win for journalism, and a reminder to do PR with integrity.
+Why You Should Care: The PR–press relationship is about to change.
+Expect tighter scrutiny of “sponsored” content and government partnerships.
+It’s a big win for journalism and a reminder to do PR with integrity.

 🤖 The EU’s AI Act & Apply AI Strategy

-Yes, the AI Act is still happening, and the Commission just released its “Apply AI” strategy to help businesses adopt it responsibly.
+Yes, the AI Act is still happening.
+The Commission just released its “Apply AI” strategy to help businesses adopt it responsibly.

 One word: Transparency.

-Apple, Meta and others are still sparring with the EU over the DMA, and the Commission is happily fining anyone who blinks wrong.
+Apple, Meta, and others are still sparring with the EU over the Digital Markets Act (DMA).
+The Commission is happily fining anyone who blinks wrong.

 I don't want to scare you, but don’t trust your campaign plan too much... or Big Tech.
 Both, actually.

-Why you should care: Because every time Big Tech adjusts to new EU rules, the ad formats, analytics, and features you rely on change overnight.
+Why You Should Care: Every time Big Tech adjusts to new EU rules, the ad formats, analytics, and features you rely on change overnight.

-The EU’s new NIS2 cybersecurity rules and DSA enforcement steps mean companies need to be faster and more transparent when something goes wrong: whether that’s a hack, misinformation incident, or algorithmic glitch.
+The EU’s new NIS2 cybersecurity rules and DSA enforcement steps mean companies need to be faster and more transparent when something goes wrong.
+This includes hacks, misinformation incidents, or algorithmic glitches.

 The “we take this seriously” statement is officially banned by Brussels (well, morally).

-Why you should care: Your crisis comms template from 2018 won’t cut it anymore.
+Why You Should Care: Your crisis communications template from 2018 won’t cut it anymore.
 Speed, honesty, and coordination with legal are now part of the law.

 Want to go deeper?
 I’ve added credible sources just for you here 👇